aninagaraj/second-glance/README.md

 # Spot the Difference with p5.js

 Find subtle differences between nearly identical images using this interactive visual tool.
 Years ago, the Washington Post's weekend magazine had a "Second Glance" puzzle where the reader had to identify 12 differences between a photo and its subtly altered version.
-I'd usually get 10-11 and then spend a lot of time agonizing over the last 1-2 differences and then wait for a week for the solutions.
+I'd usually get 10-11 and then spend a lot of time agonizing over the last 1-2 differences or wait for a week for the solutions.
 This project uses some clever programming tricks to help spot what's changed (and probably takes the fun out of the puzzle as well).

 ## What This Does